-If the incident puts the security of the network and other computing devices at the University at risk, the IT Abuse Team attempts to notify the responsible party (individual/departmental contact) for the device causing the problem.
-We try to provide sufficient information so the recipient of the message can determine which device is being reported along with a step-by step guide for what to do.
+If the incident puts the security of the network and other computing devices at the University at risk, the IT Abuse Team will attempt to notify the responsible party (individual/departmental contact) for the device causing the problem.
+We try to provide sufficient information, so the recipient of the message can determine which device is being reported along with a step-by step guide for what to do.

 Brief guide to dealing with a compromised computer or device

-If the computer is blocked, when you open a web browser (e.g, Internet Explorer (IE) or Firefox) you will be re-directed to the Network Registration Block webpage.
+If the computer is blocked, when you open a web browser, e.g, Internet Explorer (IE), Chrome, or Firefox, you will be re-directed to the Network Registration Block webpage.
 All of the computer's Internet traffic is blocked or redirected to this website.

 In order to remove the block, first complete the steps above, then return to the Network Registration Block webpage where you can resolve the issue by attesting that no highly sensitive data was found and the computer (device) has been cleaned up.